 - First and foremost, cleanse your skin thoroughly.
 Steam your skin or take a hot bath to open your pores before cleansing.

-- Do not forget to tone and moisturize your skin since leaving makeup on your skin overnight causes skin dehydration.
+- Remember to tone and moisturize your skin since leaving makeup overnight causes skin dehydration.

-- For people who have been careless with their skin for a very long time, a chemical peel can be a good option.
+- A chemical peel can be a good option for people who have been careless with their skin for a long time.

 - Apply acne medication if you see any breakouts. (if directed to by your dermatologist after natural methods have failed)

-I must note that whether you are using traditional makeup & cosmetics or switched to organic & natural makeup and cosmetics, the points above are still valid.
-The whole point is that if you want to keep your skin healthy, radiant, and youthful, then sleeping in your cosmetics and makeup is counterproductive.
+Whether you are using traditional makeup and cosmetics or have switched to organic and natural makeup and cosmetics, the points above are still valid.
+The whole point is that sleeping in your cosmetics and makeup is counterproductive if you want to keep your skin healthy, radiant, and youthful.
 Try to make sure that you have at least 1-2 days where you go bare to let your face recuperate and breathe.